 - If you are a BLA member, send an email setting out the problems with access.

-The above is a record of you reaching out for help to be proactive in dealing with the tenant’s failure to grant access.
+The above is a record of you reaching out for help in dealing with the tenant’s failure to grant access.

 How long does it take to do electrical safety checks?

 Half of all UK house fires are caused accidentally by defective house wiring.
-Lack of regular electrical safety checks can be life-threatening.
+A lack of regular electrical safety checks can be life-threatening.
 Also, every year over 65 people die from incorrect wiring.

 What does a test report involve?

-An EICR test will check the condition of the electrical installation and evaluate how efficiently it is working.
+A test will check the electrical installation condition and evaluate how efficiently it is working.

 The test looks for any deterioration, defects, or areas of electric shock risks, safety and or fire hazards, safety issues like bonding or earthing of installations and any electrical equipment.

 Legally residential landlords must obtain a report (Electrical Installation Condition Report) from the electrician conducting the test.
 The report will explain its outcomes and any investigative or remedial work needed.